juanantonio284/my_python_notes/OOP/oop_basic_concepts.md

 ### Keyword `self` (first parameter of a method)
 <!-- [Page 204] -->

-At first blush, something appears to be inconsistent in this code.
-It looks as if each method is being called with one argument too few.
-For example, add has two formal parameters, but we appear to be calling it with only one actual parameter.
+At first blush, something appears to be inconsistent in this code; it looks as if each method is being called with one argument too few.
+For example, the `add` method has two formal parameters (`add(self, new_elems):`) but we appear to be calling it with only one actual parameter.

 This is an artifact of using dot notation to invoke a method associated with an instance of a class.
 The object associated with the expression preceding the dot is implicitly passed as the first parameter to the method.
 Throughout this book, we follow the convention of using `self` as the name of the formal parameter to which this actual parameter is bound.
 Python programmers observe this convention almost universally, and we strongly suggest that you use it as well.

 [summary below from
 https://stackoverflow.com/questions/2709821/what-is-the-purpose-of-the-self-parameter-why-is-it-needed ]

-Python decided to do methods in a way that makes (the instance to which the method belongs) be passed automatically, but not received automatically: the first parameter of any method is the instance the method is called on.
-That makes methods entirely the same as functions and leaves the actual name to use up to you (keep in mind that 'self' is the name used by convention, and people will generally frown at you when you use something else.).
+Python decided to do methods in a way that makes *the instance to which the method belongs* be passed automatically, but not received automatically: the first parameter of any method is the instance the method is called on.
+That makes methods entirely the same as functions and leaves the actual name to use up to you.
+(Keep in mind that '`self`' is the name used by convention, and people will generally frown at you when you use something else.).

 The reason you need to use `self` is because Python does not use special syntax to refer to instance